eddisonpham/StonkBench/README.md

 ```

 **What happens:**
-- ⚙️ Data is preprocessed (see configs in `main()` of `src/evaluator.py`)
+- ⚙️ **Data Preprocessing**:
+  - **Non-parametric models**: The data is segmented into overlapping sub-sequences of shape `(R, l, N)` where `R` is the number of sequences, `l` is the sequence length, and `N` is the number of features.
+  - **Parametric models**: The original time series is used without segmentation, resulting in data of shape `(l, N)`.
-- 🤖 Several generative models are trained
+- 🤖 Several generative models (both parametric and non-parametric) are trained.
-- 🧬 Each model generates exactly **500 samples**
+- 🧬 Each model generates exactly **500 samples**.
-- 📊 All taxonomy metrics (fidelity, diversity, efficiency and utility) are computed.
+- 📊 All taxonomy metrics (fidelity, diversity, efficiency, and stylized facts) are computed.
 - Results are:
-  - 🖥️ Printed in the console
+  - 🖥️ Printed in the console.
-  - 📝 Saved to a detailed JSON file in the results directory
+  - 📝 Saved to a detailed JSON file in the results directory.
-  - 📦 Tracked as an experiment in **MLFlow** with all parameters, scores, and output artifacts
+  - 📦 Tracked as an experiment in **MLFlow** with all parameters, scores, and output artifacts.

 #### Customizing runs:
-- ✍️ Edit `dataset_config` and `models_config` dictionaries in [`src/evaluator.py`](src/experiments/evaluator.py) to change paths, sample counts, model parameters, etc.
+- ✍️ Edit `dataset_config` and `models_config` dictionaries in [`src/evaluator.py`](src/evaluator.py) to change paths, sample counts, model parameters, etc.

 ### 4. 📊 Viewing Results in MLFlow